emmdie/gamedevBeginnerRessources/README.md

 ## Getting started
 ### Philosophy
 * Being bad means improving fast
-* Don't make long games
+   * Don't make long games, the gain in knowledge will make it worth it to start over in a week
+   * cycle of never finishing
 * Make a game in an hour, a day, a week, a month [0h gamejam](https://itch.io/jam/0h-game-jam-2022)
-* Constraining is hard
+* Constraining is hard (scopecreep), just one more feature
-* Gamejams (itch.io)
+* Gamejams (itch.io) for connecting with people and pressure to actually finish
-* Don't spend time making decisions about your tools as a beginner, skills will translate
+* Don't spend time making decisions about your tools as a beginner, skills will translate and you don't really know what you will eventually need from your tools
 * **You learn making games by making games and nothing else**

 ## Art